Third culture kid: Origins

-The term third culture kid was first coined by researchers John and Ruth Useem in the 1950s, who used it to describe the children of American citizens working and living abroad.
-Ruth Useem first used the term after her second year-long visit to India with her fellow sociologist/anthropologist husband and three children.
+The term third culture kid was first coined by Michigan State University professor Ruth Useem in the 1960s, who used it to describe the children of American citizens working abroad.
+Ruth Useem had previously introduced the concept of a "third culture" with her husband John Useem, who was a sociology professor at MSU, following their second year-long visit to India.
+They travelled to India with their three children.

 Useem et al. (1963) depicted individuals who had undergone such an experience as having distinct standards of interpersonal behavior, work-related norms, codes of lifestyle and perspectives, and communication.
-This creates a new cultural group that does not fall into their home or host culture, but rather share a culture with all other TCKs.
+This creates a new cultural group that does not fall into their home or host culture, but rather share a culture.
+The initial participants in this third culture were Indian and American professionals.
+Later, Ruth Useem took an interest in the children and how their experiences were shaped by life abroad.
 In 1993 she wrote:

 In summarizing that which we had observed in our cross-cultural encounters, we began to use the term "third culture" as a generic term to cover the styles of life created, shared, and learned by persons who are in the process of relating their societies, or sections thereof, to each other.
 The term "Third Culture Kids" or TCKs was coined to refer to the children who accompany their parents into another society.